cookies-xor-cream/HugoTest/content/posts/poetry/ectoplasmic-automotive-incident.md

 ---

 I may be a half wit
-But youre at your at your wits end
+but youre at your at your wits end
-Trying to make ends meet ends,
+trying to make ends meet ends,
-You send for help with no reply
+you send for help with no reply
-Guess you'll mend this shit alone tonight
+guess you'll mend this shit alone tonight.

-I'm heavensent, we'rr broken
+I'm heavensent, we're broken
-But you're bent by books and pages
+but you're bent by books and pages
-That you nicked and have had nooked away,
+that you nicked and have had nooked away,
-And postfact claimed that she had lent
+and postfact claimed that she had lent
-Don't lie to me luke your luck ain't spent
+don't lie to me luke your luck ain't spent.

 This fixation on the truth,
-Like an ambidextrous scream,
+like an ambidextrous scream,
-Screens out the words that you might mean
+screens out the words that you might mean
-From those that truth would
+from those that truth would
-Never have dared seen.
+never have dared seen.

 I mean,
-If you catch my drift.
+if you catch my drift.

-But ghosts pass through cars, don't they?
+but ghosts pass through cars, don't they?